 Hank's Bio—the Short Story

 Hank Phillippi Ryan is the on-air investigative reporter for Boston's NBC affiliate.
-She's won 32 EMMYs, 12 Edward R. Murrow awards and dozens of other honors for her ground-breaking journalism.
-A bestselling author of six mystery novels, Ryan has won multiple prestigious awards for her crime fiction: the Agatha, Anthony, Macavity, and for THE OTHER WOMAN, the coveted Mary Higgins Clark Award.
+She's won 32 EMMYs, 13 Edward R. Murrow awards and dozens of other honors for her groundbreaking journalism.
+A bestselling author of seven mystery novels, Ryan has won multiple prestigious awards for her crime fiction: five Agathas, the Anthony, Daphne, Macavity, and for THE OTHER WOMAN, the coveted Mary Higgins Clark Award.
 National reviews have called her a "master at crafting suspenseful mysteries" and "a superb and gifted storyteller."
-Her newest thriller, THE WRONG GIRL, has the extraordinary honor of winning the 2013 Agatha Award for Best Contemporary Novel!
-A six-week Boston Globe bestseller, it is also an Anthony and Daphne Award nominee, a Patriot Ledger bestseller, and was dubbed "Another winner" in a Booklist starred review and "Stellar" by Library Journal.
+Her 2013 novel, THE WRONG GIRL, won both the Agatha Award for Best Contemporary Novel and the Daphne Award for Mainstream Mystery/Suspense, and is a seven-week Boston Globe bestseller.
+Her newest hardcover, TRUTH BE TOLD, is the Agatha Award winner for Best Contemporary Novel and an Anthony Award nominee for Best Novel.
+TRUTH BE TOLD is also a Library Journal BEST BOOK OF 2014, with starred reviews from Booklist and from Library Journal, which raves, "Drop everything and binge read!"
+She also won a second Agatha Award in 2015 for Best Nonfiction, as editor of WRITES OF PASSAGE, an anthology of essays by mystery authors.
+Ryan's next novel, WHAT YOU SEE, will debut in Fall 2015.
 She's a founding teacher at Mystery Writers of America University and 2013 president of national Sisters in Crime.
-Watch for her next novel, TRUTH BE TOLD, on October 7, 2014.

 Visit her online at HankPhillippiRyan.com, on Twitter @hankpryan and Facebook at HankPhillippiRyanAuthorPage.